wallarm/product-documentation/docs/latest/faq/ingress-installation.md

 # Installing Wallarm Ingress controller

-This troubleshooting guide lists common issues you can face during the [Wallarm Ingress controller deployment](../admin-en/installation-kubernetes-en.md).
+This troubleshooting guide lists common issues you can face during the [Wallarm NGINX-based Ingress controller deployment](../admin-en/installation-kubernetes-en.md).
 If you did not find relevant details here, please contact [Wallarm technical support](mailto:support@wallarm.com).

 ## How to check which clients' IP addresses are detected/used by the Ingress controller?